Erkin Alptekin: Biography

-After the Peaceful Liberation of Xinjiang in 1949 and succession by the new People's Republic of China, Alptekin's family fled to Srinagar in Jammu and Kashmir.
+After the incorporation of Xinjiang in 1949 by the new People's Republic of China, Alptekin's family fled to Srinagar in Jammu and Kashmir.
 There he attended Catholic school and then Convent College, completing his studies in the Institute of Journalism in Istanbul.
 Alptekin is based in Germany.

 Career

 In 1971, due to his father's connections, he got a job at Radio Free Europe/Radio Liberty (RFE/RL) in Munich.
 He worked as a "Senior Policy Advisor" and directed the Uyghur Division until 1979, when Uyghur-language broadcasts were discontinued for a lack of an audience under RFE/RL jurisdiction.
 During his time at the Division, he complained about lack of media coverage of the Uyghurs, lamenting "the international community only reacts when conflict breaks out."
-Concurrently in the 1970s and 1980s, the CIA looked to connect to Uyghur separatists and found Alptekin a suitable match because of his leadership in various Uyghur organizations and his tenure at RFE.
-He became an adviser to the CIA and retired his RFE/RL post in 1995 as it moved to Prague in the Czech Republic.
+He retired his RFE/RL post in 1995 as it moved to Prague in the Czech Republic.